numbas/editor/docs/extensions/writing-extensions.rst

 Contents of an extension
 ------------------------

+.. highlight:: javascript

 The minimum an extension must contain is a file named ``<extension-name>.js``, containing the following::

     Numbas.addExtension('<extension-name>',['base'],function(extension) {

     });

-(See the API documentation for `Numbas.addExtension <http://numbas.github.io/Numbas/Numbas.html#addExtension>`_ for details on how this function works)
+(See the API documentation for `Numbas.addExtension <https://docs.numbas.org.uk/runtime_api/en/latest/Numbas.html#.addExtension>`_ for details on how this function works)

 This function call tells Numbas that the extension has loaded.
 Because Numbas can't guarantee the order script files will be loaded in, code which uses the `Numbas` object must be placed inside the callback function given to ``Numbas.addExtension``.